Petra Kvitova injured in robbery at her home

 Seles stabbed

-More famously, former world No. 1 Monica Seles was stabbed during a changeover in a match in 1993 by Gunter Parche, an obsessed fan of her rival Steffi Graf.
+More famously, former world No. 1 Monica Seles was stabbed -- but that happened during a match.
+During a changeover in 1993, Gunter Parche, an obsessed fan of her rival Steffi Graf, stabbed Seles in the back.

-Although Seles physically recovered in a few weeks, she took two years off from the game to recover mentally.
+Although Seles physically recovered in a few weeks, she took two years off from the game to recover mentally and never regained top form.

 Seles -- who at the point of her attack had won eight grand slams -- came back to win one more at the 1996 Australian Open.